Shathin/folio/src/content/post/bali-family-vacation-2025-day-5-6.md

   </figcaption>
 </figure>

 **[Ulun Danu Beratan Temple](https://maps.app.goo.gl/BQJXZHUh3KyLMTMaA)**, a famous lakeside temple that appears to float on the waters of Lake Beratan.
 Dedicated to the goddess Dewi Danu, it was built in the 17th century as a water temple to honor the lake that sustains agriculture in central Bali.
 The temple’s setting against the misty mountains and lake is postcard-perfect, though of course, it was packed with tourists.
+We spent about 45 minutes here, which was enough to walk around the main areas and get some photos.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-5-6/6_7.png" />